Datomni/profitwell_metrics/README.md

 * profitwell.recurring_revenue: daily

 ### (Optional) Step 4: Change the Build Schema
-By default, this package will build all models in your <target_schema> with the _profitwell suffix.
+By default, this package will build all models in your <target_schema> .

 This behavior can be tailored to your preference by making use of custom schemas.
 If you would like to override the current naming conventions, please add the following configuration to